-Applications for Art History Summer University 2019 are now closed
+Applications for Art History Summer University 2020 will open soon!

 Spend five days experiencing student life at a world-class university specialising in Art History, Conservation, and Curating.

 The Summer University is part of The Courtauld Institute of Art’s widening participation initiative, funded by a charitable trust to give students who attend a non-selective state school or a FE college the opportunity to find out more about Art History and the possibilities of studying the subject at degree level.

 We are excited to announce that by completing Summer University 2020, you will have a chance to work towards an ASDAN universities award.